 - Community: They have strong community efforts and make an effort to provide a wide variety of eco-friendly products.

 - Customer Service: They have strong customer service and their employees are passionate and happy.
-REI was recently voted as one of the top 20 employers by Forbes.
 In the interactions with their employees in stores, they seem very knowledgeable and happy to be there.
 I’ve also chatted in twice, was helped immediately, and received good answers right away.

 REI Membership Benefits